mitsuba-renderer/drjit/src/python/docstr.rst

-    - use :py:attr:`drjit.ReduceMode.Expand` if the computation uses the LLVM backend and the ``target`` array storage size is smaller or equal than than the value given by :py:func:`drjit.expand_threshold`.
+    - use :py:attr:`drjit.ReduceMode.Expand` if the computation uses the LLVM backend and the ``target`` array storage size is smaller or equal than the value given by :py:func:`drjit.expand_threshold`.
 This threshold can be changed using the :py:func:`drjit.set_expand_threshold` function.